andijakl/nrgkick-homeassistant/README.md

 ## ⚠️ Upgrading from v1.x to v2.0.0

-**Version 2.0.0 contains breaking changes.** Entity IDs will change due to Home Assistant Bronze quality tier compliance requirements.
+**Version 2.0.0 contains breaking changes.** Entity IDs will change due to Home Assistant Silver quality tier compliance requirements.
 See [MIGRATION.md](MIGRATION.md) for detailed upgrade instructions.

 **Note**: The exact new entity IDs depend on your Home Assistant configuration.
 Always verify the actual IDs in your system.

 ### Why This Change?

-This update implements Home Assistant's Bronze quality tier requirements:
+This update implements Home Assistant's Silver quality tier requirements:

 - ✅ Uses modern `has_entity_name` pattern for better device/entity organization
 - ✅ Uses `ConfigEntry.runtime_data` for improved performance and memory management